purdue-arc/arc_robot_arm/protoarm_bringup/README.md

 ```
 roslaunch protoarm_bringup sim.launch realsense:=true
 ```

+Now, the camera topics are running, so you can run visual servoing, an RL algorithm, that subscribe to those exposed topics.
+To visualize them, follow the following steps.

 3. Run `rqt` in another window (make sure to activate conda env and source ROS workspace in the new env if not done automatically)
 4. In the new window, click on `Plugins > Visualization > Image View`
 5. Select the `/camera/color/image_raw` topic and see the camera output